Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Let's face it: dogs tend to sleep in quite some odd sleeping positions and some of them can be quite comical!
-Whether your dog sleeps curled up on the couch, in bed with you or using your feet as his favorite pillow, perhaps you might have wondered sometimes whether your dog's sleeping positions can reveal something about his personality.
-Well, turns out that the "Tell me how your dog sleeps, and I will tell you something about him" cliche' may be close to coming true.
+Let's face it: Dogs tend to sleep in some odd positions, and some of them can be quite comical!
+Whether your dog sleeps curled up on the couch, in bed with you, or using your feet as their favorite pillow, you might have wondered whether your sleeping positions can reveal something about a dog's personality.
+As it happens, the "Tell me how your dog sleeps, and I will tell you something about them" cliché may contain a grain of truth.

-Dogs sleep several hours a day and, just like us, their sleep goes through different cycles.
-At what point they are in their sleeping cycle can make a whole lot of difference as to what sleeping position they choose.
-Also, little things such as the surrounding temperature, how your dog feels and his overall activity level can affect they position in which he sleeps.
-Paying attention to these little details can actually tell you more about about your dog.
+Dogs sleep several hours per day and, like us, their sleep goes through different cycles.
+What point they are in during their sleeping cycle can make a whole lot of difference as to what position they choose.
+Also, little things such as the surrounding temperature, how your dog feels, and its overall activity level can affect the position in which it sleeps.
+Paying attention to these little details can help you learn more about your dog.

-So yes, you can actually deduce quite a lot of things about your dog by simply watching how he sleeps.
-Sure your dog's sleeping position won't tell you personal things such as who your dog's favorite pal at the dog park is or what's his favorite brand of kibble, but dogs have several reasons as to why they choose one sleeping position over another one.
-So this is just a fun general guide about dog sleeping positions.
+So yes, you can actually deduce quite a few things about your dog simply by watching how they sleep. while your dog's position won't tell you personal things such as who your dog's favorite pal at the dog park is or their favorite brand of kibble, there may be important reasons why they choose one position over another.
+This is a fun, general guide to dog sleeping positions.

-Of course, as with everything dog, no rules can be written in stone, so if your dog sleeps in a certain position, it could simply be it's because he likes it!
+Of course, as with everything dog, no rules can be written in stone, so if your dog sleeps in a certain position, it could simply be it's because they like it!

 But that's not all folks, exposing the bottom of the paws to the air is also another astute strategy considering that that's where a dog's sweat glands are located!